pulumi/docs/content/blog/platform-engineering-cncf-maturity-model/index.md

 If you're interested in learning more about platform engineering and getting involved in its initiatives, there are several ways to participate:

-- Attend the bi-weekly CNCF Platform Working Group meetings: The Platform Working Group holds regular sync meetings every other Tuesday at 5 PM Berlin time (11 AM ET).
+- Attend the bi-weekly CNCF Platform Working Group meetings: Regular sync meetings are held every other Tuesday at 5 PM Berlin time (11 AM ET).
 - Join the CNCF Slack channel: The Platform Working Group has an active presence on the CNCF Slack, where members discuss ideas, share resources, and collaborate on various initiatives.
 - I wish there was a doc page to send them to... check other blog
 - Join the workshop something something
--